Application Portfolio Management: A Detailed Guide

 • You can scale your applications, adapt to changing business needs, and accommodate increased user demands.

-• Ensures no compatibility issues and enables a seamless data flow between the applications in your SaaS stack.
+• It ensures no compatibility issues and enables seamless data flow between the applications in your SaaS stack.

-• Regular audits will reveal areas of vulnerabilities so you can effectively rectify them and keep your data secure and applications compliant.
+• Regular audits will reveal areas of vulnerability.
+They will help you rectify them effectively and keep your data secure and applications compliant.

-Any attempt at managing your SaaS stack is incomplete without the initial discovery.
-Complete end-to-end visibility is key here, as is a strong understanding of each application’s licensing agreement.
+Any attempt to manage your SaaS stack is incomplete without the initial discovery.
+Complete end-to-end visibility and a strong understanding of each application’s licensing agreement are key here.

 This entails identifying and cataloging all applications used within the organization, including both authorized and unauthorized ones.
-Organizations can utilize application discovery tools to identify and classify installed applications.
+You can utilize application discovery tools to identify and classify installed applications.

-Once you’ve surfaced your entire stack, the next step is analyzing application usage to gain valuable insights into the utilization and impact of each application within your IT ecosystem.
+Once you’ve surfaced your entire SaaS stack, the next step is analyzing application usage.
+This analysis provides valuable insights into the SaaS utilization and impact of each application within your IT ecosystem.

 Analyzing app usage involves extracting key information about each application to understand how it is employed across the organization.